Zero-Dollar Goals You Can Easily Start Achieving As Early As The 1st

 Get it?
 Got it?
 Good!

 In the end, I highly recommend anyone who is even the tiniest bit serious about changing themselves, to get started today.
-When we wait until January to try and be our best selves, most of us will be met with trial and error.
+Also, consider January a month of trial and error, and don’t be too hard on yourself, in regards to slip ups.
 After all, old habits die hard, right?
 That’s the thing though.
 We create these expectations for the first that are so high, it’s almost as though we’re setting ourselves to fail, by crumbling to the pressure of our mounted goals.
-Often times, when we don’t get it right in the beginning, and we feel discouraged.
+Often times, when we don’t get it right in the beginning, we feel discouraged.

 If you feel the are more zero-cost tips tips, missing from the list, please comment and share, below!